-The Revolving Credit Facility is guaranteed by TPG SL SPV, LLC, TC Lending, LLC and TSL MR, LLC and may be guaranteed by certain domestic subsidiaries in the future.
+The Revolving Credit Facility is guaranteed by Sixth Street SL SPV, LLC, TC Lending, LLC and Sixth Street SL Holding, LLC.
 The Revolving Credit Facility is secured by a perfected first-priority security interest in substantially all the portfolio investments held by the Company and each guarantor.
 Proceeds from borrowings may be used for general corporate purposes, including the funding of portfolio investments.

 The Revolving Credit Facility includes customary events of default, as well as customary covenants, including restrictions on certain distributions and financial covenants.
-The financial covenants, as amended on November 5, 2018, require:
+The financial covenants require:

-- an asset coverage ratio of no less than 1.5 to 1 on the last day of any fiscal quarter; - a liquidity test under which the Company must not maintain cash and liquid investments of less than 10% of the covered debt amount for more than 30 consecutive business days under circumstances where the Company's adjusted covered debt balance is greater than 90% of the Company's adjusted borrowing base under the facility; - stockholders' equity of at least \$500 million plus 25% of the net proceeds of the sale of equity interests after November 5, 2018; - a minimum asset coverage ratio of no less than 2 to 1 with respect to (i) the consolidated assets of the Company and the subsidiary guarantors (including certain limitations on the contribution of equity in financing subsidiaries) to (ii) the secured debt of the Company and its subsidiary guarantors plus unsecured senior securities of the Company and its subsidiary guarantors that mature within 90 days of the date of determination (the "Obligor Asset Coverage Ratio"); and - minimum consolidated assets of the Company and the subsidiary guarantors (including certain limitations on the contribution of equity in financing subsidiaries), less total secured debt of the Company and the subsidiary guarantors, of at least \$350 million at the last day of any fiscal quarter.
+- an asset coverage ratio of no less than 1.5 to 1 on the last day of any fiscal quarter; - a liquidity test under which the Company must not maintain cash and liquid investments of less than 10% of the covered debt amount for more than 30 consecutive business days under circumstances where the Company's adjusted covered debt balance is greater than 90% of the Company's adjusted borrowing base under the facility; - stockholders' equity of at least \$500 million plus 25% of the net proceeds of the sale of equity interests after January 31, 2020; - a minimum asset coverage ratio of no less than 2 to 1 with respect to (i) the consolidated assets of the Company and the subsidiary guarantors (including certain limitations on the contribution of equity in financing subsidiaries) to (ii) the secured debt of the Company and its subsidiary guarantors plus unsecured senior securities of the Company and its subsidiary guarantors that mature within 90 days of the date of determination (the "Obligor Asset Coverage Ratio"); and - minimum consolidated assets of the Company and the subsidiary guarantors (including certain limitations on the contribution of equity in financing subsidiaries), less total secured debt of the Company and the subsidiary guarantors, of at least \$350 million at the last day of any fiscal quarter.

-The November 5, 2018 amendment also established certain additional concentration limits in connection with the calculation of the borrowing base, based on the Obligor Asset Coverage Ratio.
-Size, pricing and other significant terms in the Revolving Credit Facility remained unchanged.
+The Revolving Credit Facility also contains certain additional concentration limits in connection with the calculation of the borrowing base, based on the Obligor Asset Coverage Ratio.

-Net proceeds received from the Company's common stock issuance in March 2018 and net proceeds received from the issuance of the 2022 Convertible Notes and 2023 Notes were used to pay down borrowings on the Revolving Credit Facility.
+Net proceeds received from the issuance of the 2022 Convertible Notes, 2023 Notes and 2024 Notes were used to pay down borrowings on the Revolving Credit Facility.

-As of December 31, 2018, the Company was in compliance with the terms of the Revolving Credit Facility.
+As of December 31, 2020, the Company was in compliance with the terms of the Revolving Credit Facility.

 In June 2014, the Company issued in a private offering \$115 million aggregate principal amount convertible notes due December 2019 (the "2019 Convertible Notes").
 The 2019 Convertible Notes were issued in a private placement only to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
-The 2019 Convertible Notes are unsecured, and bear interest at a rate of 4.50% per year, payable semiannually.
-The 2019 Convertible Notes will mature on December 15, 2019.
-In certain circumstances, the
+The 2019 Convertible Notes were unsecured, and bore interest at a rate of 4.50% per year, payable semiannually.
+The 2019 Convertible Notes matured on December 15, 2019 and were fully repaid in cash.
+The swap transaction associated with the issuance of the 2019 Convertible Notes also matured on December 15, 2019.